 Many aid sources are limited.
 Therefore, you are encouraged to apply early.
 All application materials should be submitted as soon after January 1 as possible for the academic year beginning the following September.
-Applicants who have submitted all necessary forms by April 15 will be given funding priority and will be the first to hear about their financial aid eligibility.
+Applicants who have submitted all necessary forms by April 15 may be given funding priority and will be the first to hear about their financial aid eligibility.
+Summer Session aid applicants should be sure to observe the April 15 filling date.

-YOÚ MUST APPLY FOR FINANCIAL AID EACH YEAR.
+YOU MUST APPLY FOR FINANCIAL AID EACH YEAR.
 Eligibility does NOT carry over from one academic year to the next.
+Aid also cannot be transferred from one institution to another.